Biomedical and Health Informatics

 Interview: Interview with Program Director

 International Applicants: If you are an international applicant and have an educational background from an international university, please submit a GPA conversion.
 GPA conversions are beneficial for the admissions committee to fully understand each applicant’s educational background.
 We recommend a WES or ECE evaluation.
-Please send them to chipinfo@unc.edu.
+Upload your official evaluation results to your admission application or email them to chipinfo@unc.edu.

 *Only in unusual circumstances and after consultation with the program are other admission terms considered